oppia/creator-documentation/docs/reviewers/translations.rst

    *Fig. 2*

 3. The left side text-box contains the original text in English and the right side text-box contains the translated text.
 Check if the translation is gramatically correct and conveys the same meaning as the original text.
-Please follow these guidelines.
+Please follow :ref:`the guidelines <reviewguidelines>`.
 4. If you do not want to review, click on the |closebtn| button to close the modal.
 5. If the translation is correct, click on |acceptandreviewnextbtn| button approve it and review the next translation.
 Adding a review message is not mandatory for while accepting a translation.
 6. If the translation is not correct, type a review message in the text-box with the label 'Review message' explaining the reason for rejection, possible improvements and suggestions.
 This message would be visible to the translator.
 Note that you cannot reject a translation without a review message.
 Click on the |rejectandreviewnextbtn| button to continue reviewing other translations.